 - You should be there to comfort them when they play off-key at a band performance or miss a goal they should have scored at the soccer game.

-Relatedly, you should go out of your way to spend every minute you can with your child, even when there’s nothing special going on.
+If your ex is doing the above, and you are not, the judge is going to see the other parent as the primary caregiver.
+Relatedly, you should go out of your way to spend time with your child.
 There may be a temporary custody order or visitation order in place.
 This is common.
 Maybe the order doesn’t give you as much time as you’d like with your child.
 This can happen.

 But if the temporary order only gives you every other weekend with your child, and you cancel that once a month, what makes you think a judge is going to give you more time?
 Don’t cancel plans or scheduled visits with your child.
 Show up, every time, and if it’s absolutely unavoidable to break a scheduled plan, ask for a make-up visit.